Fiona-600/Project-2020/README.md

 *Qualities and attributes of the Iris dataset*

-The Iris dataset contains 150 examples (rows), and 5 variables (columns) named; sepal length, sepal width, petal length, petal width, and species.
+The Iris dataset contains 150 examples (rows), and 5 variables (columns) named; sepal length, sepal width, petal length, petal width, and species

+Each row of the table represents one Iris flower, including its species and dimensions of its botanical anatomy (sepal length, sepal width, petal length, petal width) - see fig. 2 below..

 *Fig. 2 - Iris Data Set Sample*